Libor: What is it and why does it matter?

-Libor, the London inter-bank lending rate, is considered to be one of the most important interest rates in finance, upon which trillions of financial contracts rest, and the exposure of its rigging has shocked many beyond the world of finance.
+Libor, the London inter-bank lending rate, is considered to be one of the most important interest rates in finance, upon which trillions of financial contracts rest.
 Here, the BBC explains some of the key facts.

-Note: The estimated figure for the value of transactions connected to Libor has been revised down from $800 trillion following new figures in the Wheatley report on 28 September 2012.
+The value of deals determined by Libor was revised down from $800 trillion to $450 trillion following new figures in the Wheatley report on 28 September 2012.

 As well as helping to decide the price of other transactions, it is also used as a measure of trust in the financial system and reflects the confidence banks have in each other's financial health.

 3. How is it set?

 Banks don't just lend money to one another whenever they like.
 There is a system.
 Every day a group of leading banks submits the interest rates at which they are willing to lend to other finance houses.
 They suggest rates in 10 currencies covering 15 different lengths of loan, ranging from overnight to 12 months.